pha4ge/HPAI_Contextual_Data_Specification/README.md

 ## Acknowledgements

-Brought to you by The [Centre for Infectious disease Genomics and One Health](https://cidgoh.ca/)<and INSERT COLLABORATOR NAMES>
+Brought to you by The [Centre for Infectious disease Genomics and One Health](https://cidgoh.ca/) and [Public Health Alliance for Genomic Epidemiology(PHA4GE)](https://pha4ge.org/)

 ![LogoCIDGOH2](https://github.com/cidgoh/specification-repo-template/assets/48695054/87fa713d-8fd7-453d-8542-fc413069e842)